Skip to main content

 You can also get them on the inside of your cheeks.

-A faint white patch on the gums, just below the teeth.
+Close-up of a person's teeth and gums.
+There is a white patch on their gums, just below the teeth.

-It's also possible to get patches on the floor or roof of your mouth.
+Some people get leukoplakia patches on their gums or on the floor or roof of their mouth.

 Non-urgent advice: See a dentist or GP if:

-• you have a white patch in your mouth that has not gone away after 2 weeks
+• you have a white patch in your mouth that does not go away

 What happens at your appointment

-Your dentist or GP will examine the patch and be able to rule out other possible causes, like a fungal infection of the mouth (oral thrush) or cheek biting.
+They will be able to rule out other possible causes, such as a fungal infection of the mouth (oral thrush) or cheek biting.

 You may be referred to a specialist for a biopsy.
-A small piece of tissue from the patch will be removed and checked for abnormal cells.
+This is where a small piece of the patch is removed and checked for abnormal cells.

-If you have leukoplakia, there's a small risk it could progress to mouth cancer over time.
+If you have leukoplakia, there's a small chance it could progress to mouth cancer over time.

-This is why it's important to see your dentist or GP if you have a white patch in your mouth.
+This is why it's important to see a dentist or GP if you have a white patch or patches in your mouth.

 Treatments for leukoplakia